White House says FDA chief's job on the line if vaccine isn't authorized by end of day

-WASHINGTON -- White House chief of staff Mark Meadows on Friday pressed Food and Drug Administration chief Stephen Hahn to grant an emergency use authorization for Pfizer's coronavirus vaccine by the end of the day.
+WASHINGTON -- White House chief of staff Mark Meadows on Friday pressed Food and Drug Administration chief Stephen Hahn to grant an emergency use authorization for Pfizer's coronavirus vaccine by the end of the day or face possible firing, two administration officials said.

-Sources tell ABC News that Meadows suggested his job could be on the line if his agency doesn't authorize the emergency use for the vaccine.

-The vaccine won approval Thursday from an FDA panel of outside advisers, and signoff from the FDA is the next step needed to get the shots to the public.
+The vaccine produced by Pfizer Inc. and its German partner BioNTech won a critical endorsement Thursday from an FDA panel of outside advisers, and signoff from the agency - which is expected within days - is the next step needed to get the shots to the public.

+The FDA is not required to follow the guidance of its advisory committees, but often does.

-Meadows spoke to Hahn by telephone, according to a senior official familiar with the call but not authorized to discuss private conversations.
+Meadows spoke to Hahn by telephone on Friday, according to a senior administration official who was familiar with the conversation but was not authorized to discuss private conversations.

+The chief of staff also told Hahn his job was in jeopardy if the emergency use authorization was not issued before Saturday, said a second administration official familiar with the conversation.

-Hahn signaled that he would tell regulators to do so, the official said.
+Hahn signaled that he would tell regulators to allow the vaccine to be issued on an emergency basis, the official said.

-President Donald Trump has been pressing for quick approval for the vaccine.
+President Donald Trump has been pressing for quick approval for the vaccine and tweeted directly at Hahn earlier Friday, complaining that FDA "is still a big, old, slow turtle."
+Trump has publicly bashed the pace of the FDA's vaccine review process.

+"Get the dam vaccines out NOW, Dr. Hahn," Trump tweeted Friday.
+"Stop playing games and start saving lives."

 White House says FDA chief's job on the line if vaccine isn't authorized by end of day